frc4039/ftc-anybot-2021/README.md

+# What is an Anybot?
+In the spirit of the Robonaut's FRC "Everybot", MakeShift's goal was to provide a starting point for rookie or low-resource FTC teams by building and documenting a simple but effective Freight Frenzy robot.
+We've limited ourselves to components in the kit plus &lt;$100 in purchased parts.
+Only basic hand tools are required for fabrication and assembly.
+Game analysis, CAD, basic code, and more are all publicly available.

+# Additional Resources
+This reporitory hosts the code for the Anybot.
+The rest of the documentation is available on a google drive [HERE](https://drive.google.com/drive/folders/1Xzzvxr9c_y4dhuHpzENi1ZPF3r75nz-y?usp=sharing).

 # Instructions to Run this Code on a Robot
 0. If you have not already, download AnybotTeleop.java file to your computer.